Has the south Cobb 'trash bomber' been caught?

 "I guess because of his age, and his health, it was just the citation, so he wasn't technically arrested," Barner said.
 Barner added that Clayton likely received a fine but was not sure Thursday for how much.

 McBee said the detective, whose name she could not recall, told her that police went to Clayton's Smyrna home and confronted him.
-The detective said Clayton said he cut up the paper due to obsessive-compulsive disorder (OCD).
+The detective said Clayton said he cut up the paper due to obsessive-compulsive disorder.

 The police "asked him why he threw it out the window.
 He said he had no answer to that," McBee said.
 "And they told him that basically, you know, 'We know it's you.
 If this should happen again, we're coming (back)."